Ko wai tātou?

-Students and staff at Rhode Street Primary School will be encouraged to adopt and model the MANA Learning Values:
+Ākonga and kaiako at Rhode Street Primary School are encouraged to adopt and model our MANA Learning Values:

-The Rhode Street Primary School learning values are represented by the MANA acronym.
+The Rhode Street Primary School's learning values are represented by the MANA acronym.

-The MANA acronym is explained below and it is connected to the learner dispositions and values that form the basis of the learner we aim to grow at Rhode Street Primary School.
+The MANA acronym is explained below and it is connected to the learner dispositions and values that form the basis of the learner we aim to grow and nurture at Rhode Street Primary School.

 Awhi (Collaborative Contributors)- At Rhode Street School Collaborative Contributors know who they are and where they come from and are able to work with and support others to improve their learning.